IAnalyzeGenomes/IAnalyzeGenomes/README.md

    🧬 These workflows find mistakes in the individual's genome.
 Its like finding a needle in a haystack.

-   🧬 These mistakes can be crucial in predicting a person’s disease risk or it can greatly help with a patients disease diagnosis/treatment.
+   🧬 These mistakes can be crucial in predicting a persons disease risk or helping with a patients diagnosis/treatment.

    🧬 The human genome is extraordinarily fascinating and I am always excited to learn more about it.